 E-Commerce capability 6 - Manage Marketplaces / Print on Demand

-These channels are where you sell though existing third-party online selling platforms.
+In these channels, you sell though third-party online selling platforms.

 For specific printed items (e.g. T-shirts), print on demand (POD) suppliers like Redbubble and Spreadshirt sell your designs on pre-made merchandise items.
-You either sell on their platforms or create links via your own website.
+You sell on their platforms, or create links via your own website.

 These channels are easy to access.
 The marketplace and POD suppliers usually manage payments.
 Sometimes they’ll also manage delivery for you.

 Your main focus with these channels is on brand marketing.
-You’ll need a solid marketing plan to drive people to visit your area of the marketplace.
+You’ll need a marketing plan to attract customers.
 And you’ll need great brand activation to convince them to buy your brand.

-If you work with online retailers, you’ll need account management skills to manage the on-going relationship with them.
-Account management is needed for both bricks and clicks and pure players.
+If you work with online retailers, you’ll need account and category management skills to manage the relationship with them.
+This e-Commerce capability applies to both bricks and clicks and pure players.
+Key skills include :-

-With drop shipping, you act as an online store front for suppliers, often based overseas, particularly in China.
-Shoppers order from your website, and you forward the order on to the supplier.
+With dropshipping, you act as an online store front for suppliers (often based overseas, particularly in China).
+It works like this.
+Shoppers order from your website.
+They pay you.
+You forward the order on to the supplier.
 You pay the supplier.
 The supplier sends the order to your customer.

 This approach means you don’t produce anything yourself.
 You don’t pay for stock and you don’t have to arrange the delivery.
 The supplier handles all this.

-Then, you also need good customer service skills when things do go wrong with orders.
-Your customers think they are buying from you, not a third party.
+Then, you also need customer service skills when things go wrong with orders.
+Your customers think they’re buying from you.
 You take their money.
 If something goes wrong, it’s up to you to sort it out.

-With direct to consumer, you manage ALL elements of the online selling experience.
-This requires ALL the e-Commerce capabilities we’ve mentioned so far, plus more like managing the order to delivery process, and the day to day management of the online store.
+With direct to consumer (D2C), you manage ALL elements of the online selling experience.
+So, you need ALL the e-Commerce capabilities we’ve mentioned so far, plus the day to day management of the online store.

-This is the most complex of the e-Commerce channels.
-But it also gives you the most control.
-Check out our guides to setting up your own online store for more on this topic.
+D2C is the most complex channel, but it also gives you the most control.
+Check out our guides to setting up your own online store for more on D2C.

 Step 4 - Create online shopping experiences

-E-Commerce capability 9 - Create experiences on someone else’s platform
+E-Commerce capability 9 - Experiences on someone else’s site

-For example, they’ll usually have a product information system that you use to manage the basic content of your product pages.
+For example, they’ll usually have a product information system to manage basic content.

-E-Commerce capability 10 - Create experiences on your own platform
+E-Commerce capability 10 - Experiences on your own site

-Obviously, if you manage your own online store, you’ve more direct control over the shopper experience.
+When you manage your own online store, you control all parts of the shopper experience.

-You can change any part of the experience from how the customer finds your online store website to how price, delivery and customer service work.
+You can change how the customer finds your online store.
+You can change how you manage price, delivery and customer service.

-As per our guide to the functions of e-Commerce you need to be able to manage payments through your financial systems.
-You need strong supply chain processes and systems to move orders from the warehouse all the way to the last mile and the customer’s doorstep.
-And you need customer service systems and processes to deal with order issues.
+For example, you need to manage payments.
+Not just when the customer pays, but refunds and price discounts too.
+You need supply chain systems to move orders from the warehouse all the way to the last mile and the customer’s doorstep.
+And you need customer service systems to deal with delivery issues.

 Step 5 - Sell online